 “On 5th Street.
 You walked past my grandma’s house.
 Her yappy dogs went crazy when they saw your big dog!”

-My mind wandered—there were about four houses on 5th Street that had yappy dogs that went crazy at the sight of my dog.
+My mind wandered—there were about four houses on 5th Street that had yappy dogs that went wild at the sight of my dog.
 Which one was my student’s grandmother’s house?
 As the weeks went by, my students enthusiastically reported on where they had seen me.

 At the grocery store: “You buy a lot of ice cream!”